Supporting primary schools to produce their own show

 - This programme aims to work with young people who have limited access to the arts.
 We are particularly interested in working with young people who are from backgrounds unrepresented in theatre, including those from global majority backgrounds, lower socio-economic backgrounds, and disabled young people.

-Applications for Primary Play Your Part are currently closed.
+Applications for Primary Play Your Part are currently open.
+To take part, please complete an application form

 To learn more, please email primary@oldvictheatre.com